• Home

 Introducing Atherton Raspberry

-Atherton raspberry, or native raspberry, is of the tropical variety.
+Atherton raspberry, native raspberry, or bush raspberry, is of the tropical variety.
 It is native to Australia and Papua New Guinea.
 This kind of raspberry likes the warmer climate and is a much loved bush tucker fruit.

 You will recognize the Atherton raspberry for its bright red berries.
 They are a bit bigger than traditional raspberries and have a more mild flavour.
 Native raspberry can be eaten fresh but tastes just as good in a cake or as a jam or sauce.